 “Last March, London-based HSBC Group announced it would tie up with two Japanese real estate companies to extend mortgage loans to foreign residents so they can buy property in Japan more easily.”

-HSBC Premier offers mortgage products to Premier members living in Japan regardless of the real estate agency they use.
-The National Australia Bank also lends to foreign residents in Japan.
+HSBC Premier offered mortgage products to Premier members living in Japan regardless of the real estate agency they use.
+The National Australia Bank also provided financing to foreign residents in Japan.

 *Update: In 2011, HSBC Premier Japan stopped offering home loans in Japan.
-In 2015, the National Australia Bank limited lending to existing clients only.
+In 2015, the National Australia Bank limited lending to existing clients only, before later ending financing options.